-- other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - 2.6.6.
-Stalking, as defined in 34 U.S.C. § 12291(a)(30), which means engaging in a course of conduct directed at a specific person that would cause a reasonable person to-2.6.6.1.fear for his or her safety or the safety of others; or - 2.6.6.2. suffer substantial emotional distress. - 2.7.
+- 2.6.5.3. shares a child in common with the victim; or - 2.6.5.4. commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the jurisdiction. - 2.6.6.
+Stalking, as defined in 34 U.S.C. § 12291(a), which means engaging in a course of conduct directed at a specific person that would cause a reasonable person to- - 2.6.6.1. fear for his or her safety or the safety of others; or - 2.6.6.2. suffer substantial emotional distress. - 2.7.
 Supportive measures means non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
 Such measures are designed to restore or preserve equal access to the district's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the district's educational environment, or deter sexual harassment.
 Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
 The district will maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair the ability of the district to provide the supportive measures.
 The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures.